The Army Combat Fitness Test (ACFT): Standards, Scoring and FAQs

 It’s critical to ensure that the weight plates contact the floor, but the weight must be set on the ground, not dropped.
 Once contact is made, the repetition is complete.

 If that doesn’t occur, the solider can retest once with less weight.
-If all three repetitions are completed with suitable control and without pauses to rest, the assessment is complete.
+The assessment is complete if all three repetitions are completed with suitable control and without pauses to rest.

-However, soldiers can choose to attempt the MDL one more time with more weight in an attempt to improve their score.
+Soldiers can also attempt the MDL one more time with more weight to improve their score.

 Standing Power Throw (SPT)

-The goal is to achieve the maximum throwing distance possible, as the score is based on the distance achieved.
+The goal is to achieve the maximum throwing distance possible, which is how the event is scored.

 Proper Technique

 Place the feet hip-width apart and keep both hands at hip level.
-Make sure to hold the ball firmly and broaden the grip as much as possible.
+Hold the ball firmly and broaden the grip as much as possible.

 Once instructed, the soldier can begin the movement phase.
 Before starting the throw, specific preparatory movements are allowed, such as knee and hip lowering and positioning the ball between their legs.